Papers

 • Further addition of examples led to a marginal increase in performance, signaling diminishing returns.

-Additionally, the study finds that providing correct answers in the ICL examples is crucial.
+Additionally, the paper finds that providing correct answers in the ICL examples is crucial.
 Incorrect demonstrations significantly degrade performance, especially with more extensive ICL prompts.
 Variations in MT-Bench performance, specifically the 2nd-turn scores, highlight the limitations of ICL in handling multi-turn instructions due to a lack of multi-turn demonstrations.

 Scaling Experiments and Transferability

-The research explore scaling ICL examples and their impact on instruction-following tasks, generally showing no consistent improvement.
+The research explores scaling ICL examples and their impact on instruction-following tasks, generally showing no consistent improvement.
 Notably, a few specific high-quality examples can be more beneficial than a larger set of random examples.

 • Experiments with many-shot ICL: